cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-1-knowledge-acquisition.md

 | DisconnectSwitch       | maxCapacity          |             | float              |         0 |         1 |                                                  |            |

-Observe that we are using same range of value types as in case for [domain experts](#value-type-anchor).
+Observe that we are using the same range of value types as in case for [domain experts](#value-type-anchor).

 Here we see how inheritance and proper modeling of classes pays off.
 Instead of repeating properties from `GeneratingUnit` for `WindTurbine`, David only needs to define the properties specific only to `WindTurbine`.
 This is because `WindTurbine` is a subclass of `GeneratingUnit`, and thus inherits all the properties from `GeneratingUnit`.
 This is a good practice, as it reduces the amount of work needed to define the enterprise data model.
 In addition, it also makes the enterprise data model more consistent, as the same properties are used for similar things.

-Let's now have a look at statements for `OffshoreSubstation`, in `Classes` sheet David stated that `OffshoreSubstation` is a subclass of `Substation`, and in `Properties` sheet he only needs specialized type of values two properties take in order to make this class a specific subclass of `Substation`.
+Let's now have a look at statements for `OffshoreSubstation`, in `Classes` sheet David stated that `OffshoreSubstation` is a subclass of `Substation`, and in `Properties` sheet he only needs specialized type of values two properties take to make this class a specific subclass of `Substation`.
 This is a good example of how inheritance can be used to reduce the amount of work needed to define the enterprise data model.
 Similar like in the case of `Classes` sheet David also added a `Reference` and `Match Type` columns to link the enterprise data model to existing standards, in this case to definition of properties coming from different standards.

 <a id="information-architect-metadata-sheet"></a>
 In addition, David will needs to update a `metadata` sheet, he is adding :